-Beginning Speech and Debate, Advanced Speech and Debate, Jesus and the Gospels, World Religions
+Speech & Debate, Advanced Speech & Debate, World Religions, Philosophy

 Mr. Mesisca graduated from Maranatha and has been teaching here for over fifteen years.
 He holds a B.A. in Biblical Studies from Biola University, a Master of Divinity and a Master of Theology from Talbot School of Theology.
 Mr. Mesisca established Maranatha’s award-winning Speech & Debate team and also oversees the school’s Chess Club.
 In his spare time, he is the head preaching and worship pastor of Christ's Church in Baldwin Park.
 He has authored a Christian apologetics textbook entitled, "Constructing A Christian Worldview".
 He states, "I have a passion for finding answers to life's toughest questions and providing young people with the resources to build a solid Christian worldview that will stand for eternity.
 I seek to model and encourage others to be obedient to the mandate in 1 Peter 3:15 - "to always be prepared to give an answer to everyone who asks you to give the reason for the hope that you have, but do so with gentleness and respect."

 Spanish is Ms. Moscoso’s first language.
-She feels it is important to know a second language, stating it brings “more opportunities with employment and to get to know others and reach out to them for Christ.”
+She feels it is important to know a second language, stating it brings “more opportunities to get to know others, build relationships, and reach them for Christ.”
 Ms. Moscoso has eight years of experience in the school setting in both after school care and in teaching Spanish and Special Education.
 She not only loves to teach her subject, but loves being a role model for the students and making an impact on them.
 Ms. Moscoso holds a B.A. in Business from the University of Phoenix and is in process of achieving her M.A. in Psychology.